30 Day Gratitude Challenge for 2023: Are You Up for It?

 Next, on a piece of paper write something you are thankful for that has nothing to do with worldly possessions.

-Perhaps you’re grateful for the love of your family, or the way your body feels after a hard workout.
-Chances are you’ll have several things that you are blessed with that cost nothing at all.
+Perhaps you’re grateful for the love of your family.
+Or the way your body feels after a hard workout.
+Chances are you’ll have many things you are blessed with that cost nothing.

 Get in touch with your sight, smell, touch, hearing, and taste.
 What are your favorite things regarding your senses?